yawaramin/ggspec/README.md

 can specify empty options, setups, and teardowns, in which case the `suite` function doesn't try to do anything with them.

+Normally you will put all your test source code files in a subdirectory of your project directory called `spec`.
+This lets the `ggspec` test runner to find and run all of them.

 ## Tutorial

 A short tutorial (in the context of Test-Driven Development):